-- Scientists have discovered that dark chocolate has a positive effect on the cardiovascular system due to the presence of flavonoids – natural antioxidants, which the human body cannot synthesize on its own.
+- Dark chocolate has a positive effect on the cardiovascular system due to the presence of flavonoids – natural antioxidants, which the human body cannot synthesize on its own.
 The darker the color, the more flavonoids are present in the chocolate.
 Besides, it is considered that these antioxidants are able to slow down the aging process.
 Moderate, regular consumption of dark chocolate strengthens blood vessels, improves their performance and prevents blood clots.
 Antioxidants in chocolate can protect blood vessels from atherosclerosis, prevents heart attacks, stroke and normalizes blood pressure.
 Biologically active substances and useful flavonoids contained in dark chocolate prevent the coagulation of blood cells – platelets.
 Therefore, reducing the likelihood of blood clots in blood vessels.

 - Dark chocolate contains theobromine.
 Theobromine can lower blood pressure due to its ability to dilate blood vessels.
 Theobromine is similar to caffeine but unlike caffeine it has no effect on the central nervous system.
 Theobromine contained in dark chocolate can be used as cough medicine.
 Recent studies have showed that theobromine is one the most effective natural cough suppressants.

 - Dark chocolate is rich in tannins.
 They possess antimicrobial qualities, preventing the formation of plaque on teeth.